HYUNSEONG-KIM/TorchPenny/README.md

 Original Pennylane library provides `TorchLayer`.
 With `TorchLayer` you have to manage all parameters and input data at once on single function.

-1. `input_encoding`: Define a data flow to each parameterized gates.
-2. `inner_gates`: Internal circuit structure definition function.
+1. `inner_gates`: Internal circuit structure definition function.
-3. `measurement`: Measurement part of the quantum circuit.
+2. `measurement`: Measurement part of the quantum circuit.

 These inner methods are equivalent to the next circuit.